dmbarbour/glas/docs/GlasDesign.md

 ## Module System and Syntax

 Glas modules are typically represented by files and folders.
-Dependencies between Glas modules must be acyclic (i.e. a directed acyclic graph), and dependencies across folder boundaries are structurally restricted.
-Every module will deterministically compute a value.
+Dependencies between Glas modules must form a directed acyclic graph.
+Every module will deterministically compute a value depending on file extension, file content, and definition of language modules.

 To compute the value for a file `foo.ext`, the Glas system will compile the file binary using a program defined in module `language-ext`.
 To bootstrap, the [g0](GlasZero.md) language (a Forth variant) is predefined.
-File extensions compose.
-For example, to compute the value for `foo.xyz.json` we first compile using `language-json` then compile using `language-xyz`.
-If a file has no extension, its value is simply the binary.
+File extensions compose, e.g. for `foo.xyz.json` we apply `language-json` then `language-xyz`.
+The value for a folder `foo/` is the value from its contained public file, such as `foo/public.g0`.
+Modules cannot reference across folder boundaries.
 Files and folders whose names start with `.` are hidden from the Glas module system.

-To compute the value for a folder `foo/`, we use the value from its contained `public` file.
-Folders are implicit boundaries for dependencies: a file can only reference global modules or those within the same folder as itself.

-Global modules are currently found using the GLAS_PATH environment variable, whose value should be a list of folders separated by semicolons.
-If there is no local module with a given name, we'll search for the first matching module on GLAS_PATH.
-By convention, modules on GLAS_PATH should be folders.
-Later, we might extend module search to include network resources.
+Global filesystem modules should be subfolders found using the GLAS_PATH environment variable, whose value should be a list of folders separated by semicolons.
+Additionally, files can reference local modules within the same folder.
+By default, this uses a simple fallback: search locally, then globally if a local resource is not specified.
+Later, we might extend module search to use network resources, such as a package distribution.

-*Note:* The module system could be shifted to alternative media such as a wiki or Nix.
-Any medium should support the same general features: user-defined syntax and notation, hiding syntactic details from module clients, module names as identity for change over time.

 ## Data Model